Jérémy Choplin

-Jérémy Choplin (born 9 February 1985) is a French professional footballer who plays as a defender for Régional 1 club Afa Football Association in Corsica.
+Jérémy Choplin (born 9 February 1985) is a French professional footballer who plays as a defender.

 Club career

 Choplin previously played in Ligue 1 for Le Mans, Bastia and Metz.
 On 3 August 2021, he signed with fifth-tier Championnat National 3 club Gazélec Ajaccio.

 Personal life

 Jérémy's brother Romain is also a footballer playing at the amateur level.